 “Go, for he (Paul) is a chosen instrument of Mine, to bear My name before the Gentiles and kings and the sons of Israel; for I will show him how much he must suffer for My name’s sake” (Acts 9:15-16).

-My sufferings – Paul wrote this letter from prison (4:3).
-When Paul served, being in ministry was the greatest sacrifice that one could make.
 Paul’s message also reflects the greatest sacrifice that was ever made—the cross.
-For that reason God gave him strength, and Paul could claim that he labored, “striving according to His power, which mightily works within me” (1:29).
+For that reason, God gave him strength, and Paul could claim that he labored, “striving according to His power, which mightily works within me” (Col 1:29).

 The cross is the power of God, and it is the center of all we are called to live by.
 The cross is the gospel and the salvation with which the church was entrusted.
 We must return to the cross.

 Col 1:25 Of this church I was made a minister